-With just 4 ingredients and 30 minutes you can make your Homemade Andes Mints!
+With just 4 ingredients and 30 minutes, you can make the classic chocolate and mint candy and make your own Homemade Andes Mints!

-First, I melted the chocolates in the oven instead of a double boiler by separating them into their own oven safe bowls.
-Then, while they slowly melted, I cut out a piece of parchment paper for my pan.
-I used a square 9X9 pan, but you could also use either a small jelly roll pan or standard sized one and double the recipe.
-Trimmed down and ready to go.
+First step, Melt the chocolates (dark and white) in the oven (instead of a double boiler) by separating them into their own oven-safe bowls.
+This way they'll be ready at the around the same time.
+While they slowly melt, prep the parchment paper for the pan.
+I used a square 9X9 pan, but you could also use either a small jelly roll pan or standard-sized one and double the recipe.

 - 7 oz white chocolate chips or vanilla candy melts